the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

 - [x] use git-lfs for models
 - [x] add git-lfs to circleci config
 - [x] add linting to lab circleci
+- [x] make tests not use GPU
+- [x] add subsample mode to dataset
+- [x] document my approaches to line detection and save the notebooks, so that saurabh can take over tuesday morning

 ### 2018 July/August